I’ve just been on a high this week after working through my personal, year-end retreat.

 Last Thoughts

-As I look at my goals for the new year, I assigned goals to each quarter.
-A major initiative, a major project I wanted to work on, assigned to each quarter.
-I need to manage expectations.
 This way, I don’t think come the end of January and think, “Wow, I have done nothing on three of these projects.”
 Instead, I come to the end of January and ask how my first quarter major initiative is going.
 Or, do I need to adjust?

 And for the next eight weeks of this quarter, pivot to a different major initiative, do I need to put this one in a different quarter?

-Thinking about things in that 12 week rhythm will help us accomplish things of significance without putting them too far down the field.
+Thinking about things in that 12-week rhythm will help us accomplish things of significance without putting them too far down the field.

 What I love about this process is that come January 1st, I will be ready to roll with a new vision, a new plan, new goals, a fresh start.
 I don’t have to do it in the new year.
 I’ve done it now in wrapping up this year.